 How we use your data will depend on your relationship with us, for example, whether you are a client, a third party expert, a service provider or another third party.
 We may share your personal information with the following third parties:

-- Companies and other persons who provide services to us, for example, we engage other companies to provide and improve our digital services and provide us with marketing assistance.
+- Companies and other persons who provide services to us, for example, we engage other companies to provide and improve our digital services.
 We also use IT subcontractors, hosting services and payroll providers (relevant to employee data only);

 - professional advisers (including lawyers, bankers, auditors and insurers in the UK and overseas, who provide us with consultancy, banking, legal, insurance and accounting services);